OpenLocalizationTestOrg/azure-docs-pr-test.tr-TR/articles/virtual-network/virtual-networks-dmz-nsg-fw-udr-asm.md

         $VMIP = @()

     # User Defined Global Variables
-      # These should be changes to reflect your subscription and services
+      # These should be changes tooreflect your subscription and services
-      # Invalid options will fail in the validation section
+      # Invalid options will fail in hello validation section

       # Subscription Access Details
         $subID = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"